DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

     </iframe>
   </div>
   <div class="figcaption">
     <strong>Figure 2.</strong> Interactive visualization of the CL-NSCL loss gap.
 The grid shows what each method's denominator includes: DCL sums over all other samples, including same-class negatives in red, while NSCL excludes them.
-The chart shows both the gap bound and the same-class fraction shrinking as $C$ grows.
-Drag the sliders to explore.
+The chart shows both the gap bound and the same-class fraction shrinking as \(C\) grows.
   </div>
 </div>